nasa-jpl/tos2ca-documentation/src/pages/contributing.md

 Thanks for taking the time to consider contributing!
 We very much appreciate your time and effort.
 This document outlines the many ways you can contribute to our project, and provides detailed guidance on best practices.
 We look forward to your help!

 ## Code Maintenance Expectations
 This code was developed as part of the NASA AIST TOS2CA project.
-The original developers will actively main this code through the end of July 2025.
+The original developers will actively main this code through the end of October 2025.

 ## Prerequisites